ESIPFed/data-help-desk/docs/how_to/how_to_measure_success.md

 engagement related to their contributed resources can also demonstrate value to the volunteers.

-## Measuring
+## Measuring Success

-The success of a data help desk can be measured through a variety of quantitative and qualitative methods, as indicated in the sources.
+The success of a data help desk can be measured through a variety of quantitative and qualitative methods.
 Here are some key ways to determine if a data help desk has been successful:

 <!-- prettier-ignore -->
 1. **Number of interactions**